-Description: A re-strung necklace with an accent bead of Persian agate banded with gold and deep crimson garnet beads.
-The colours in agate beads range from bright transparent orange to opaque browns.
 Most agates occur as nodules in volcanic rocks or ancient lavas.
-Agate has also been known to fill veins or cracks in volcanic or altered rock underlain by granitic intrusive masses.
-Such agates, when cut transversely, exhibit a succession of parallel lines, often of extreme tenuity, giving a banded appearance to the section.
-Such stones are known as banded agate, riband agate and striped agate and look very appealing as in this necklace.
+Agate can also be found in the veins or cracks of volcanic or altered rock.
+Such agates, when cut transversely, display a succession of parallel lines, therefore giving a banded appearance to the section.
+Such stones are known as banded agate, riband agate and striped agate and look very appealing as it can be seen in this necklace.
 Garnets are a group of silicate minerals that have been used since Bronze Age as gemstones.
-Fastening method consists of lobster type clasp (please refer to the pictures) on a metal wire.
-A unique piece of jewellery, suitable for modern wear.